sildispaho/lego-datamart/README.md

 load DWH data into pandas DataFrames, and visualize analytical results.

 ## Repository Structure
-See folders for SQL scripts, SSIS packages, Python analysis and database backup.
+The repository contains:

+SQL scripts
+SSIS packages
+Python scripts and notebooks
+Reporting artifacts
+Database backup

+A detailed technical documentation file describing the architecture and implementation is provided at the root level of the repository.